eclipse-hono/hono/example/readme.md

 1. Start up the *Dispatch Router* Docker image as described above.
 1. Run the following Maven command from the `application` folder

-    $ mvn spring-boot:run -Drun.arguments==--hono.downstream.host=localhost,--hono.downstream.port=15673
+    ~/hono/application$ mvn spring-boot:run -Drun.arguments=--hono.downstream.host=localhost,--hono.downstream.port=15673,--hono.downstream.keyStorePath=../config/demo-certs/certs/honoKeyStore.jks,--hono.downstream.keyStorePassword=honokeys,--hono.downstream.trustStorePath=../config/demo-certs/certs/trusted-certs.pem,--hono.downstream.hostnameVerificationRequired=false,--logging.config=classpath:logback-spring.xml

 **NOTE**: Replace `localhost` with the name or IP address of the host that the *Dispatch Router* is running on.
+The `hono.downstream.keyStorePath` parameter is required because the Dispatch Router requires the Hono server to authenticate by means of a client certificate during connection establishment.
+The `hono.downstream.hostnameVerificationRequired` parameter is necessary to prevent Hono from validating the Dispatch Router's hostname by means of comparing it to the *common name* of the server's certificate's subject.
+You may want to make logging of the Hono server a little more verbose by enabling the `dev` Spring profile.
+To do so, append `,--spring.profiles.active=dev` to the command line.

+# Accessing the Hono Instance via REST

+Now that the Hono instance is up and running you can use Hono's protocol adapters and Hono's AMQP 1.0 based APIs to interact with it.

+The following sections will use the REST adapter to interact with Hono because it is more convenient to access using a standard HTTP client like `curl` or `HTTPie` from the command line.

+Please refer to the `REST adapter` documentation for additional information on how to access Hono's functionality via REST.

+NOTE: The following sections assume that the REST adapter runs on the local machine.
+However, if you started the REST adapter on another host or VM then make sure to replace `localhost` with the name or IP address of that host.

 ### Registering a device using the REST adapter

+The first thing to do is registering a device identity with Hono.
+Hono uses this information to authorize access to the device's telemetry data and functionality.

 The following command registers a device with ID `4711`.

-    $ curl -X POST -i -d 'device_id=4711' http://127.0.0.1:8080/registration/DEFAULT_TENANT
+    $ curl -X POST -i -d 'device_id=4711' http://localhost:8080/registration/DEFAULT_TENANT

 The result will contain a `Location` header containing the resource path created for the device.
 In this example it will look like this:

     HTTP/1.1 201 Created
     Location: /registration/DEFAULT_TENANT/4711